806.8 Storm Water Pollution Prevention Plan (SWPPP)

-The location of sediment traps will be shown on the inspector's site plans.
+The location of sediment traps will be shown on the site plans.
 Accumulated sediment shall be removed from the trap when sediment has accumulated to 1/2 the height of the structure, or if an excavated pit, 1/2 of the original depth.
-Accumulated sediment removed from the sediment traps shall be disposed of in locations where sediment will not again erode into the construction areas or into natural waterways.
+Accumulated sediment removed from the sediment traps shall be disposed of in locations where sediment will not erode into construction areas or waters of the state.
 Discharges from the sediment trap shall not cause scouring of the receiving area or banks or bottom of the receiving stream.

 Ditch checks are also considered as erosion control measures.

 MoDOT has two categories of ditch checks: rock and alternate ditch checks.
 These erosion and sediment control structures are typically used when the road ditch has been "cut" or "rough cut" to its final or near final dimensions, before the application of seed and mulch; however, they may also be installed prior to achieving final ditch grade in order to prevent erosion and protect from sediment loss.